tomassedovic/quicksilver-roguelike/README.md

 #### Imports

-Remember the very first line where we use `*` from `quicksilver::prelude`?
-That is called a wildcard import.
+The first line where we use `*` from `quicksilver::prelude` called a wildcard import.
 It brings in every type in the [`quicksilver::prelude`][prelude] module.
 Without it, we would have to explicitly add everything we use such as `Settings`, `Vector`, `State`, etc.

 [prelude]: https://docs.rs/quicksilver/latest/quicksilver/prelude/index.html

-Importing everything from a module is generally frown upon in Rust.
+Importing everything from a module is generally frowned upon in Rust.
-The crate can add more functions or types later on and these will break your code when you switch to the newer version.

-In general, adding new items into a module is not considered a breaking change from a crate's perspective.
-So it's preferred that you declare exactly which types you use.
+A crate can add more items later on and these might break your code when you switch to the newer version.
+So it's safer if you always declare exactly which types you use.

 It also helps other people reading your code.